 Continuing on from the previous point, make sure you’re dressed well.
 With that said, don’t fall into the common trap of just dressing for her.

 Instead, dress however you feel most comfortable and confident.
+Looking and feeling good goes a long way in avoiding being awkward around women.
 For me, that’s often a nice suit, my favorite pocket square and cuff-links.
 I know I look good in it and that confidence is something I can’t help but project.

 What that looks like for you is entirely your call.
 Maybe you feel the most confident in well-fitting jeans and a T-shirt.
 If that’s the case, go for it and choose your date location accordingly.